 Increased muscle mass equals more calorie burn

-This study was conducted by scientists & doctors from Virginia Tech, Quincy College (MA), and New England Baptist Hospital.
+This study on muscle’s calorie burning effect was conducted by scientists & doctors from Virginia Tech, Quincy College (MA), and New England Baptist Hospital.

 The researchers determined that resistance training’s effect of increasing muscle mass caused more calories to be burned while the participants were at rest (that is, not exercising).

 They concluded that

 “more frequent weekly training sessions (3x/week) were associated with greater improvements in body fat percent, fat weight, and lean weight.”

 This phenomenon of burning more calories while at rest is far from an isolated incident.

 And the esteemed Mayo Clinic concurs as well.